Kinovarobotics/ros2_kortex/README.md

 * `launch_rviz` : Start an Rviz window to visualize the robot.
 Default value is `true`.

-#### Vision Module

-In order to access the Kinova Vision module's depth and color streams for the camera-equipped Gen3 arm models, please refer to the following github repository for detailed instructions: [ros2_kortex_vision](https://github.com/Kinovarobotics/ros2_kortex_vision)

 ### Gen 3 Lite Robot

 The `gen3_lite.launch.py` launch file is designed to be used for Gen3 Lite arms.
 The typical use case to bringup the robot arm with mock hardware: